auyer/rcpassos.me/posts/ebpf/index.md

 - Security: detect or even block malicious behavior;
 - Networking: monitoring and controlling network traffic

-In this article, we will take a brief look at how eBPF works and how it can be used to trace events in the Linux Kernel.
+In the following sections, we will take a brief look at how eBPF works and how it can be used to trace events in the Linux Kernel.
 I will use two simple but powerful programs built with it to demonstrate how it works under the hood.

 - `execsnoop` traces the `exec()` system call to track every program being run;